bdwilson/hubitat/Garage/README.md

   $10 that looked like this and could control 4 doors (I used top 2 buttons) <img src="https://bdwilson.github.io/images/garage_remote.png" width=400px>
 - [Project Box](https://www.thingiverse.com/thing:4460677) - This is one I
   made, you could come up with something on your own.
-- [Hubitat Virtual Garage Drivers](https://community.hubitat.com/t/release-zooz-garage-door-opener/38605) - this was designed for a Zooz relay but works just fine with these relays. __Not covered here, but I also have a zwave contact on each of my garage doors that indicate when it is closed.
-This is required for this code to work, otherwise there is no way of knowing if your door is open or closed.__
+- [Hubitat Virtual Garage Drivers](https://community.hubitat.com/t/release-zooz-garage-door-opener/38605) - this was designed for a Zooz relay but works just fine with these relays.
+- A zwave contact device indicating when your door is closed.
+I'm not going to cover this cost or install here as this was required for the MyQ Lite implementation. __This is required for the above code to work, otherwise there is no way of knowing if your door is open or closed.__

 Installation
 --------------------